 State Spending

-The Mid-Year Update to the State Fiscal Year (SFY) 2023-24 Enacted Budget Financial Plan includes $1.9 billion in planned spending that is expected to occur over two fiscal years for emergency spending related to people seeking asylum in the United States.
+The Mid-Year Update to the 2024-25 Enacted Budget Financial Plan indicates the State plans to spend $4.3 billion between State Fiscal Year (SFY) 2022-23 through SFY 2025-26 for emergency spending related to people seeking asylum in the United States.

 (through month ending)

-Figure 2 – SFY 2023-24 Spending by Activity and State Agency
+Figure 2 – SFY 2024 and SFY 2025 Spending by Activity and State Agency

 New York City Spending

-Through November 30, 2023, the City of New York had recorded expenditures of $1.47 billion in Fiscal Year (FY) 2023, and $951 million in FY 2024.
+Through October 31, 2024, the City of New York had recorded expenditures of $1.47 billion in Fiscal Year (FY) 2023, $3.75 billion in FY 2024 and $1.18 billion in FY 2025.
+However, FY 2025 expenses are not yet final.
 The largest spending is for payments to NYC Health + Hospitals (H+H) to operate Humanitarian Emergency Response and Relief Centers (HERRCs) and a central intake center, followed by the Departments of Homeless Services and Social Services for emergency shelter costs.

 Note: New York City fiscal year is from July 1 to June 30.